 Humble yourselves before the Lord, and He will exalt you.
 James 4:10

-Always return good from evil.
+Always return good for evil.
 It is easy to love those who love you but to be kind and compassionate to those who hate you, is very difficult.
 It is easier to say judgmental things against them and slander their name in return for their evil.
 But that is not how the Lord commands His servants to act.

 “But I say to you who hear, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 To one who strikes you on the cheek, offer the other also, and from one who takes away your cloak do not withhold your tunic either.
 Give to everyone who begs from you, and from one who takes away your goods do not demand them back.
 And as you wish that others would do to you, do so to them.
 Luke 6:27-31

 What a great opportunity it is to show the unconditional love of God to them.
-That even though they walk in darkness and sin, and act wickedly toward you, you still show love, compassion, and forgiveness to them.
-Just as Jesus does.
+That even though they walk in darkness and sin, and act wickedly toward you, you still show them the love, compassion, and forgiveness of Jesus Christ.

-It just might be the very thing that will turn their heart away from the darkness and bring them out into the light of the Lord.
-It might be the warmth that will melt the coldness of their heart that they may listen and understand the Gospel.
+It just might be the very thing that will turn their heart to the Lord and away from the darkness.
+Bringing them into the light of the Lord.
+It might be the warmth that will melt the coldness of their heart so that they may listen to and understand the Gospel.

 But rise and stand upon your feet, for I have appeared to you for this purpose, to appoint you as a servant and witness to the things in which you have seen me and to those in which I will appear to you, delivering you from your people and from the Gentiles—to whom I am sending you to open their eyes, so that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.’
 Acts 26:16-18

-Of course, they may not listen but even if they continue to harass, slander, and persecute you for the good you have done and your walk with the Lord, you did what is right and acceptable to the Lord.
+Of course, they may not listen at all.
+But even if they continue to harass, slander, and persecute you for the good you have done and your walk with the Lord.
+You did what is right and acceptable to the eyes of the Lord.
 He is pleased with you and will richly reward your good and upright behavior.
 Every person will receive what they have earned.

 Walking with the Lord gives great peace and assurance.
-To do a righteous and kind act to others is truly satisfying and gives those who do it rest.
+To do a righteous and kind act to others is truly satisfying.
+It gives those who do it rest.
 You know you are honored by the Lord because His Spirit will tell you so.
-There is no greater comfort than to know God is proud of you.
+There is no greater comfort than to know God is proud of your sacrifice of goodness.

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 Galatians 6:9

-3 We put no obstacle in anyone’s way, so that no fault may be found with our ministry, 4 but as servants of God we commend ourselves in every way: by great endurance, in afflictions, hardships, calamities, 5 beatings, imprisonments, riots, labors, sleepless nights, hunger; 6 by purity, knowledge, patience, kindness, the Holy Spirit, genuine love; 7 by truthful speech, and the power of God; with the weapons of righteousness for the right hand and for the left;
+but as servants of God we commend ourselves in every way: by great endurance, in afflictions, hardships, calamities, beatings, imprisonments, riots, labors, sleepless nights, hunger; by purity, knowledge, patience, kindness, the Holy Spirit, genuine love; by truthful speech, and the power of God; with the weapons of righteousness for the right hand and for the left;